 - Health guidance for my baby.

-- Get referrals for healthcare, childcare, job training and other support services available in my community.
+- Referrals for health care, child care, job training and other support services available in my community.

-- Pregnant with her first child and is before the 28th week of pregnancy
+- Is pregnant with her first child and is before the 28th week of pregnancy.

 Call the Erie County Department of Health Nurse Family Partnership at 814-451-6733 to make a referral for yourself or someone you know who may be interested.
 A nurse will call you back and explain the program, answer your questions, and set a time for a home visit.

 For more information on the Nurse Family Partnership, visit the national Nurse Family Partnership program page.